 - Ideal candidate will have experience managing programs and program budgets.

-- Bilingual (English/Spanish) is required with excellent communication skills, written and verbal, in both English and Spanish
+- Bilingual (English/Spanish) is ideal with excellent communication skills, written and verbal, in both English and Spanish.

 - Proven success working in an underserved, multi-cultural environment and ability to build strong working relationships with diverse groups of stakeholders